petersonR/sparseR/cran-comments.md

 ## Resubmission
-This is a second resubmission.
+This is a third resubmission.
 In this version, I have:

-* Updated the DOI in the citation
+* Added a DOI/reference to DESCRIPTION
+* Switched T/F to TRUE/FALSE
+* (still need to) Added \value to all .Rd files
+* Ensured par() is reset in vignette
+* (still need to) eliminated <<- calls per CRAN policy

 ## R CMD check results
 This is sparseR's first submission.